iahowie/ECE312-project/Power measurements.md

-# Power measurements for Railroad Crossing System
+# Power measurements for the Railroad Crossing System

 1. __LCD Display__